cesare-spinoso/QCS/README.md

 Repository for Qualitative Code Suggestion: A Human-Centric Approach To Qualitative Coding

 # Dataset
 The `CVDQuoding` dataset is available upon request.
-The current repository assumes that the 15 `xml` files would be placed in `data/`
+The current repository assumes that the 15 `xml` files we will send you will be placed in the `data/raw_xml` directory.

 # Installation and environment setup
 To install this repo, first clone it and then execute the following commands (assumes Anaconda is installed on your machine):